pnxenopoulos/esta/README.md

 We provide benchmarks for win probability prediction using the ESTA data.
 The benchmarks are available on [Google Colab](https://colab.research.google.com/drive/1Oqgr4LT3d9pCW4vj4isyR1AfNGtY50sF?usp=sharing).
 In the benchmarks, we compare gradient boosted trees (LightGBM, XGBoost) with set learning methods, like Deep Sets and Set Transformers.

 We use the following hyperparameters:
-- Default parameters provided by the package for LightGBM and XGBoost.
+- Default parameters provided by the corresponding packages for LightGBM and XGBoost.
+- Default parameters for the MLP provided by the sklearn package.
+We use 0-1 scaling for the features.
 - 10 early stopping rounds for all models.
 - 100 epochs and a batch size of 32 for DeepSets and Set Transformers.
 - Adam optimizer with a learning rate of 0.001.